kateryna-vilk/Facebook-Login-TestCases/README.md

 # Test Cases for Facebook Login Page

-This portfolio project provides a set of functional test cases for the Facebook "Login" page.
+This project provides a set of functional test cases for the Facebook "Login" page.

 ## Tools Used - Google Sheets